dannyc84/Energon/README.md

-# Project name
+# Energon

 Energon is a framework to create and run software energy consumption tests.

-## Project Description

-This is the second release of Energon.

 ## Project History

-The first release of Energon was edited by Davide Morelli, a PhD Student of Computer Science at the University of Pise.
+The first release of Energon was edited by Davide Morelli, a PhD Student of Computer Science at the University of Pisa.
 His work paid attention also to the hardware infrastructure underlying (classified by Pattern of Memory Access, CPU, Compilers, etc...) to estimate the energy consumptions of a running generic algorithm.

+This repository contains the second release of Energon.

 ## Prerequisites